hachirobei/etiqa/README.md

 Additionally, for running the project using Docker, make sure you have:
 - **Docker:** Install Docker to containerize and deploy the application.
 - **Docker Compose:** Install Docker Compose to manage multi-container Docker applications.

+## Why Docker?

+Utilizing Docker within the OnlineStore API project enhances consistency, simplifies configuration, and ensures that the application environment is replicable and isolated.
+This approach minimizes compatibility issues across different environments and facilitates easier scaling and security management.
+Docker's lightweight nature also ensures efficient use of system resources.

+Docker's integration into CI/CD pipelines promotes robust testing and deployment practices, ensuring that each build is automatically tested and deployed, maintaining high standards of quality and reliability.

 ## Getting Started